Nshuti-Clement/SPARKLE/README.md

-# HealthEdu
+# SPARKLE

-HealthEdu LMS is likely a proprietary learning management system developed by a company or organization called HealthEdu.
-Information about this specific LMS is not readily available, as the name "HealthEdu" does not correspond to any well-known educational institutions or companies.
-If you have access to the HealthEdu LMS, you can ask the provider or administrator for more information about its features, capabilities, and any unique aspects.
+SPARKLE LMS is likely a proprietary learning management system developed by a company or organization called SPARKLE.
+Information about this specific LMS is not readily available, as the name "SPARKLE" does not correspond to any well-known educational institutions or companies.
+If you have access to the SPARKLE LMS, you can ask the provider or administrator for more information about its features, capabilities, and any unique aspects.

 ## Features